LifeboyTech/station/readme.md

-# Station

-## Incredibly Flexible CRUD, Content and User Management System For Laravel 4.1
+## Laravel 5: Backend UI for Content & User Management

 Tired of creating and configuring similar models and controllers which deal with basic CRUD, validation and user role-based capabilities?
 Station allows developers to setup and configure a backend CMS for a Laravel app/site very quickly.